Code-Institute-Submissions/F1-weather-tracker/testing/TESTING.md

 Large screen sizes:

-1. When the visitor enters the website, they will see local weather data of the currently selected event on the right of the page (possibly after scrolling down a little bit, depending on screen size).
+1. When the visitor enters the website, they will see local weather data of the currently selected event on the right of the page (possibly after scrolling down a little bit, depending on screen size). ([see screenshot](testing-img/desktop-weather.png))

 Smaller screen sizes:

-1. When the visitor enters the website, they will immediately see local weather data of the currently selected event on the bottom of the page.
+1. When the visitor enters the website, they will immediately see local weather data of the currently selected event on the bottom of the page. ([see screenshot](testing-img/mobile-weather.png))

 ---